AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 }
 ```

-Note that as with `style`, cloud storage URLs may be used as well.
-To demonstrate this, once again we'll use a simple wrapper to the Text to Image API that optionally takes the ID of an image to use as the structure reference:
+Note, that similar to `style`, [cloud storage URLs](#working-with-reference-images) may be used as well.
+To demonstrate this, you will once again use a simple wrapper to the [Generate Images](../api/image_generation/V3/) endpoint, but this time optionally accept the ID of an image to use as the structure reference:

 ```js
 async function generateImage(prompt, id, token, structureReference) {